-House Intelligence Chair: No Evidence Of Alleged Trump Tower Wiretap
+House Intelligence Chair Says He Doesn't Believe Trump Tower Was Wiretapped

 House Intelligence Committee Chairman Devin Nunes says he doesn't believe "there was an actual tap of Trump Tower," contrary to claims made by President Trump.

-The top Democrat on the House committee, Adam Schiff, said he's seen "no evidence whatsoever" that supports Trump's claim.
+The top Democrat on the House committee, Adam Schiff, said he has seen "no evidence whatsoever" that supports Trump's claim.

 Trump alleged that his predecessor, President Barack Obama, tapped his phone at Trump Tower in a pair of tweets earlier this month.